 - Measure the chicken stock.

-Once the bacon is crispy, about 6 or 7 minutes, remove the bacon and add the sausage.
+- After removing the bacon add the sausage.
 Brown the sausage for about 5 minutes, then remove it and reserve it for later.
+Make sure to leave the renderings in the Dutch oven.

-Add the Trinity to the rendered fat and saute until starting to brown, which will take about 15 minutes.
+- Add the Trinity to the rendered fat and saute until starting to brown about 10 minutes.
 The onions should be mostly translucent and slightly brown on the edges.

-Tip on the stock: The natural starch in the potatoes will serve to thicken the sauce.
-Depending on the potatoes you use and the amount of time it all simmers, the thickness will vary.
-Have some extra stock reserved if you need to thin it out later.
+Lagniappe Tip: The natural starch in the potatoes will serve to thicken the sauce.
+Have extra stock reserved if you need to thin it out later.

-Bring the stock to a boil, then reduce the heat to a simmer.
+- Bring the stock to a boil, then reduce the heat.
 Partially cover the Dutch oven and simmer on low for about 20 minutes.

-Pro Tip: If you don't want the sauce to thicken quickly, completely cover the Dutch oven.
-If you want it to thicken, keep the cover off.
-If you want to monitor and control the thickening, partially cover the Dutch oven and alternate between covered and uncovered until it's the way you want.
+Lagniappe Tip: To monitor and control the thickening, partially cover the Dutch oven and alternate between covered and uncovered until it's the way you want.

-Check the potatoes for doneness by probing with a fork or a skewer.
-When the potatoes are soft, they are done.
-If needed, continue to simmer another few minutes, but check frequently.
+- Start checking the potatoes for doneness after 15 minutes by probing them with a fork or a skewer.
+We are looking for a soft, but somewhat firm potato that offers no resistance, but does not break apart when probed.
+If needed, continue to simmer for another few minutes, checking frequently.

 Serving Suggestions